-We have engaged Infrastructure Vegetation Management Services Australia Pty Ltd to undertake the vegetation maintenance program.
+We engaged Infrastructure Vegetation Management Services (IVMS) Australia Pty Ltd to undertake the vegetation maintenance program.
 They are a Northern Territory owned and operated company, registered with Supply Nation as an Indigenous company.

-Vegetation presents significant safety and power reliability risks to the Alice Springs and surrounding area power network.
+Vegetation presents significant safety and power reliability risks to the power network servicing Alice Springs and the surrounding area.

 We maintain our power infrastructure year-round to ensure the power stays on and our community stays safe.
 A significant part of our maintenance works is trimming vegetation.

 Power and Water services around 15 000 homes via 6800 poles and towers across more than 1000km of overhead powerlines in Alice Springs, Tennant Creek and surrounding areas.

 About vegetation maintenance

 Safety is Power and Water’s top priority.
-Vegetation close to power infrastructure presents significant safety and power reliability risks to the power network.
+Vegetation close to power lines and power infrastructure presents significant safety and power reliability risks to the power network.

 Vegetation contacting with or falling onto powerlines and other power infrastructure can: